Barre Chords

 A Shape Barre Chords

-You’ll laying 2 bars here, the first with your index finger, and the second with your ring finger.
-Watch the high E string, you ring finger should not be holding I down.
+For A shaped major chords, you’ll be laying 2 bars, the first with your index finger, and the second with your ring finger.
+Watch the high E string, your ring finger should not be holding it down.
 Most guitarists can’t get the high E string to ring at your index finger bar, since our fingers are just too big, so we just mute the high E string by slightly touching it with our ring finger.

 Just hold the bar with your index finger, and move it wherever you like.
 Notice that your second, third and fourth fretting fingers are holding down the shape of the E major shape bar chord, which make changing from the E major shape to this A minor shape all the easier, since you just move your fingers down each by 1 string.